Investor Education Provided by CrowdsourceFunded.com

 5. You are aware of the limits of the investable amount on this and similar registered portals, specifically;

--- If both Annual Income and New Worth exceed $107,000, the limit is 10% of the lesser of Annual Income or Net Worth, as applicable, not to exceed a maximum aggregate amount of $107,000.
+-- If both Annual Income and New Worth exceed $107,000, the limit is 10% of the greater of Annual Income or Net Worth, as applicable, not to exceed a maximum aggregate amount of $107,000.

 6. You are aware of the circumstances where the issuer can cancel an offering and on an investor’s right to cancel an order up to 48 hours prior to a scheduled closing.